Fredrick-Kiboi/alx-higher_level_programming/0x06-python-classes/README.md

 0. **My first square**<br>
 *mandatory*

-Write an empty class Square that defines a square:
+Write an empty class Square that defines a square:<br>
 You are not allowed to import any module

 1. **Square with size**<br>
 *mandatory*

-Write a class Square that defines a square by: (based on 0-square.py) Private instance attribute: size
+Write a class Square that defines a square by: (based on 0-square.py)<br>
+Private instance attribute: size<br>
-Instantiation with size (no type/value verification) You are not allowed to import any module
+Instantiation with size (no type/value verification)<br>
+You are not allowed to import any module

 Why size is private attribute?

-The size of a square is crucial for a square, many things depend of it (area computation, etc.), so you, as class builder, must control the type and value of this attribute.
-One way to have the control is to keep it privately.
-You will see in next tasks how to get, update and validate the size value.
+The size of a square is crucial for a square, many things depend of it (area computation, etc.), so you, as class builder, must control the type and value of this attribute.<br> One way to have the control is to keep it privately.<br> You will see in next tasks how to get, update and validate the size value.

 2. **Size validation**
 *mandatory*

-Write a class Square that defines a square by: (based on 1-square.py) Private instance attribute: size
+Write a class Square that defines a square by: (based on 1-square.py)<br>
+Private instance attribute: size<br>
-Instantiation with optional size: def __init__(self, size=0): size must be an integer, otherwise raise a TypeError exception with the message size must be an integer if size is less than 0, raise a ValueError exception with the message size must be >= 0 You are not allowed to import any module
+Instantiation with optional size: def __init__(self, size=0):<br>
+size must be an integer, otherwise raise a TypeError exception with the message size must be an integer<br>
+if size is less than 0, raise a ValueError exception with the message size must be >= 0<br>
+You are not allowed to import any module